Do You Own a Business?

 Optimizing a site involves the following types of actions:

 - Keyword Research: If you want to generate traffic through search, it’s best to do keyword research before you start writing.
 This lets you focus on keywords for which a certain amount of search volume already exists.
-You’ll write toward topics which people are already searching for information about.
-A research tool like the Keyword Niche Finder will help you identify specific topics to target.
+You’ll write about topics which people are already searching for information about.

-- Keyword Optimization: This is using keywords in your content for maximum searchability.
+- Keyword Optimization: Using keywords in your content for maximum searchability.
 Check out 10 Fast, Simple Tips for On-Page SEO Success for more.

 - Content Organization: The content on your site should be organized in a logical way.
 The easier a site is to navigate, the more comfortable your visitors will feel – and the longer they’ll stay.